Pink Himalayan Salt in Water – The Ultimate Health Booster?!

 Minerals are essential nutrients that are required for many of the body’s basic functions.
 They play a role in bone health, muscle function, hormone regulation, and much more.
 Unfortunately, many people are deficient in essential minerals due to poor diets, stress, and environmental toxins.

 Adding sole water to your daily routine is an easy and effective way to increase your mineral intake.
 The minerals in this sole water can help support your body’s natural functions, and may even improve your overall health.
 Additionally, because most sea salts are unprocessed and free of additives, it is a healthier option than regular table salt.
-Ditch that table salt for good and you’ll be way better off!
+Ditch that table salt for good and you’ll be way better off in the long run!

-Of course, eating a mineral-diet also goes a long way in helping you restore mineral balance in your body.
-Consider getting a hair tissue mineral analysis (HTMA) to see which minerals might be imbalanced in your body so that you actually have a plan of action in knowing which minerals to focus on consuming or supplementing with in order to provide balance in time.
+Of course, eating a mineral-rich diet also goes a long way in helping you restore mineral balance in your body.
+Consider getting a hair tissue mineral analysis (HTMA) to see which minerals might be imbalanced in your body so that you actually have a plan of action in knowing which minerals to focus on consuming or supplementing with in order to achieve balance over time.

 Mineral Imbalances

 Do you have chronic fatigue?
 Do you have poor digestion on a regular basis?
 Do you have chronic headaches or joint pains?
 What about issues with sleep?
 Do you have excess body fat that you just can’t lose?
-You may want to consider that a mineral imbalance might be the cause.
+You may want to consider that a mineral imbalance might be the cause or may be contributing to your issues.

 Minerals need to be consumed in the right balance in order for your body to function properly.
-Consuming too much of one mineral can lead to imbalances in others, and can even be toxic in high amounts.
+Consuming too much of one mineral can lead to imbalances in others, and can even become toxic in high amounts over time.

 If you’re concerned about mineral imbalances, it’s best to consult with a health professional to determine the right amount of salt to add to your water.